TinkerMill/simpleAccess/simpleServer/readme.md

 ### device list<a id="sec-1-1-1" name="sec-1-1-1"></a>

-This will return a list of all devices.  the format is a comma separted list of device id : device name: **0:laser cutter,1:3d printer**
+This will return a list of all devices.  the format is a comma separated list of device id : device name: **0:laser cutter,1:3d printer**

     curl http://localhost:5000/device

 ### device information<a id="sec-1-1-2" name="sec-1-1-2"></a>

-this will return information on the device in a comma separted list: **1,3d printer,fancy 3d printer**
+this will return information on the device in a comma separated list: **1,3d printer,fancy 3d printer**

     curl http://localhost:5000/device/<deviceid>